-Grove is a digital-first, sustainability-oriented consumer products innovator.
+Grove is a sustainability-oriented consumer products innovator.
 We use our connection with consumers to create and curate authentic, disruptive brands and products.
-Grove builds natural products that perform as well as or better than many leading CPG brands (both conventional and natural), while being healthier for consumers and the planet.
+Grove builds natural products that perform as well as or better than many leading consumer packaged goods, or CPG, brands (both conventional and natural), while being healthier for consumers and the planet.

 Grove's omnichannel distribution strategy enables us to reach consumers where they want to shop.
-We operate an online direct-to-consumer website and mobile application ("DTC platform") where we both sell our Grove-owned brands ("Grove Brands") and partner with other leading natural and mission-based CPG brands, providing consumers the best selection of curated products across many categories and brands.
-In the year ended December 31, 2022, we generated approximately 48% of our net revenue from Grove Brands, with 61% of that net revenue from home care products.
-As we grow our product assortment and distribution in beauty and personal care, we expect the contribution of sales from these categories to increase.
-We expanded into brick-and-mortar retail in April 2021, with the launch of a curated assortment of Grove Co. best sellers in cleaning, hand and dish categories at Target, and have since established additional retail partnerships with Kohl's, Giant Eagle, Harris Teeter, Meijer, CVS and HEB.
-Our products are currently sold in over 4,000 stores across these retail partnerships as of December 31, 2022.
+We operate an online direct-to-consumer website and mobile application ("DTC platform") where we both sell our Grove-owned brands ("Grove Brands") and partner with other leading natural and mission-based CPG brands, providing consumers a selection of curated products across many categories and brands.
+In the year ended December 31, 2023, we generated approximately 46% of our net revenue from Grove Brands, with 76% of that net revenue from home care products.
+As we grow our product assortment and distribution in our other categories including health and wellness, beauty, and personal care, we expect the contribution of sales from these categories to increase.
+We expanded into brick-and-mortar retail in April 2021 with the launch of a curated assortment of Grove Co. best sellers in cleaning, hand and dish categories at Target, and have since established additional retail partnerships with Amazon, CVS, Meijer, and Kroger.
+Our products were sold in over 7,500 stores across these retail partnerships as of December 31, 2023.
 We believe our retail strategy will generate additional brand awareness, especially as consumer concerns about single-use plastic continue to rise.

-Grove is a public benefit corporation and a Certified B Corporation, meaning we adhere to third party standards for prioritizing social, environmental, and community wellbeing.
-We have a history of doing well by doing good, which is supported by our flywheel: as we have grown, our product development capabilities and data have improved.
-That improved innovation grows both topline and, over the longer term, can expand margins as our innovation has historically tended to be both market expanding and margin accretive.
-Since inception, we have grown rapidly and invested heavily in building out both our Grove ecommerce platform and our Grove Brands, and over this period we have operated at a loss and have an accumulated deficit of \$577.9 million as of December 31, 2022.
-After several years of annual revenue growth, our revenues in the year ended December 31, 2022 were approximately 16% lower than in the prior year period, reflecting the challenges that the industry faces as a result of customers buying behaviors that skewed heavily towards DTC platforms during the COVID-19 pandemic reverting to pre-pandemic levels as well as the pressures of inflation on consumer spending.
-While we continue to believe that there are long term growth trends in the zero-plastic waste industry and that we will be able to continue to grow our business in the long run, post-pandemic consumer behavior patterns and macro-economic factors will continue to be a risk to our business and will continue to adversely impact our financial performance for at least the near to medium term.
-In light of these dynamics, our revenue declined in 2022 compared to 2021, with our retail expansion partially offsetting contraction in our direct-to-consumer business.
-We expect that revenue will further decline in 2023 as we eliminate unprofitable revenue and reduce marketing spending, with retail sales representing a greater proportion of our revenue compared to 2022, before returning to growth beginning in 2024.
-Our efforts to eliminate unprofitable revenue and drive improved margins are central to operations in order to reach our goal of profitable growth in 2024.
+Grove is a public benefit corporation and a Certified B Corporation, meaning we adhere to third party standards for prioritizing social, environmental, and community well-being.
+We have a history of doing well by doing good.
+Since inception, we have invested heavily in building out both our Grove DTC platform and our Grove Brands.
+Over this period we have operated at a loss with an accumulated deficit of \$621.1 million as of December 31, 2023.
+After several years of annual revenue growth, our revenues in the years ended December 31, 2023 and 2022 were approximately 19% and 16% respectively lower than in the previous year.
+This decline reflects the challenges that the industry faces as a result of customers buying behaviors that skewed heavily towards DTC platforms during the COVID-19 pandemic reverting to pre-pandemic levels, as well as the pressures of inflation on consumer spending.
+The decline also results from the Company's reductions in advertising spend and our strategic shift toward achieving profitability.
+While we continue to believe that there are long term growth trends in the reduced-plastic waste industry and that we will be able to continue to grow our business in the long run, post-pandemic consumer behavior patterns and macro-economic factors will continue to be a risk to our business and will continue to adversely impact our financial performance for at least the near to medium term.
+We expect that revenue will further decline in 2024 as we eliminate unprofitable revenue and maintain current levels of marketing spending before returning to growth.
+Our efforts to scale advertising, spend efficiently, re-engage with dormant customers, expand our category assortment and drive improved margins are central to operations in order to reach our goal of achieving adjusted EBITDA profitability and sequential quarterly revenue growth by the end of 2024.